mxcube/mxcubeqt/docs/mxcube_qt_architecture.md

 This MXCuBE Framework is used to design and execute graphic user interfaces for beamline applications.
 In order to achieve this, different types of files take part on the process:

-* GUI files:
+- GUI files:

-    * Files created when MXCuBE is executed in editor mode.
+  - Files created when MXCuBE is executed in editor mode.
-    * Different extensions types are allowed (`.gui`, `.yml`, `.json` ): the first one is not recommended, as it is not read-friendly and complicated to edit through a text editor.
+  - Different extensions types are allowed (`.gui`, `.yml`, `.json` ): the first one is not recommended, as it is not read-friendly and complicated to edit through a text editor.
-    * This files describe the bricks that take part of the GUI, their layout and position on the application, the connections between them and their properties (like for example, the hardware object they are binded to)
+  - This files describe the bricks that take part of the GUI, their layout and position on the application, the connections between them and their properties (like for example, the hardware object they are binded to)
-    * By default, created in the `mxcube.git/bin` folder

-* Brick .py code files:
+- Brick .py code files:
-    * Describe the layout and behaviour of the brick, including its interaction with an eventual hardware object
+  - Describe the layout and behaviour of the brick, including its interaction with an eventual hardware object
-    * They can be linked to a `<brick_design>.ui` file, created with QtCreator tool: a fast, easy and visual way to set brick's components and layout.
-Stored in `mxcube.git/gui/ui_files`.
+  - They can be linked to a `<brick_design>.ui` file, created with QtCreator tool: a fast, easy and visual way to set brick's components and layout.
+Stored in `mxcube.git/mxcubeqt/ui_files`.
-    * Stored in `mxcube.git/gui/bricks` folder  (subfolders admitted).
+  - Stored in `mxcube.git/mxcubeqt/bricks` folder (subfolders admitted).

-* Hardware Object .py code files:
+- Hardware Object .py code files:

-    * Hardware objects define interface to actual beamline components.
+  - Hardware objects define interface to actual beamline components.
-    * They instantiate the Hardware Object with the help of the configuration file (see below)
+  - They instantiate the Hardware Object with the help of the configuration file (see below)
-    * Stored in `mxcube.git/HardwareRepository/HardwareObjects/` folder (subfolders admitted).
+  - Stored in `mxcube.git/mxcubecore/HardwareObjects/` folder (subfolders admitted).

-* XML files:
+- XML files:
-    * Files that are used to configure the hardware object
+  - Files that are used to configure the hardware object
-    * Stored in `mxcube.git/HardwareRepository/configuration/<beamline_line>` folder (subfolders admitted).
+  - Stored in `mxcube.git/mxcubecore/configuration/<beamline_line>` folder (subfolders admitted).

 ## MXCuBE in action